akka/akka-http/docs/src/main/paradox/scala/http/common/json-support.md

 <a id="json-jackson-support-java"></a>
 ## Jackson Support

-To make use of the support module for (un)marshalling from and to JSON with Jackson, add a library dependency onto:
+To make use of the support module for (un)marshalling from and to JSON with [Jackson], add a library dependency onto:

 sbt
 :   @@@vars